 Titanic: Faces of the crew.
 Geography, class, and fate: Passengers on the Titanic.
 More than 2,200 people were on board the Titanic when it struck an iceberg the night of April 14, 1912.

 I’m sure tons of additional resources will come online between now and then, and I’ll keep on updating this list.
 But I figured it would be helpful to get started now.
 Here are my choices for The Best Sites For Learning About The Titanic: Ultimate Titanic is the place to start.
 It has tons of resources.
+Expedition Titanic is a neat interactive.
 Unseen Titanic - An Interactive Image Gallery.
 Homepage - AKO Titanic Trial.
 History - British History in depth: Titanic: Sinking the Myths.
 Lesson Plans - Sleuthing for a Lost Ship.
 Grades 6-8 Overview: In this lesson, students will consider the ways in which geography is not merely an academic discipline but also a field of study with interesting and practical applications.

 Archive - Survivors of the Titanic - Survivors from the famous shipwreck tell their stories.
 The Titanic: Shifting Responses to Its Sinking - Lesson Overview - Lesson Plans - For Teachers.
 Back to Lesson Plans Lesson Overview In 1912, popular media headlined the sinking of the world’s largest luxury passenger ocean liner while on its maiden voyage.

 Newspapers captivated the world’s attention with stories from survivors and about victims who did not survive.
 Students will examine responses to the disaster and evaluate bias and different ways information is presented, and then apply what they learn to interpreting a political cartoon about the sinking of the Titanic.
 Objectives After completing this lesson, students will be able to: Examine a set of primary sources and grapple with incongruities of information and bias Construct an account of events based on multiple sources Interpret a political cartoon about the event in light of what they've learned.